Mani Puttu

 8. Keep a plate of the extra rice flour/ puttu flour on the side.

 9. As the noodles are piped, use one hand to dust the noodles.
 This prevents them from sticking to each other during steaming and adds texture.
-Try to continuously pipe the noodles, so that they are long, and don’t keep cutting them off in between.
-This gives better appearance to the final Mani Puttu.
-Use the dusting rice flour, sparingly, just enough to coat the noodles.
+Try to continuously pipe the noodles so that they are long, and don't keep cutting them off in between.
+This gives a better appearance to the final Mani Puttu.
+Use the dusting rice flour sparingly, just enough to coat the noodles.

 10. Once all the rice noodle is piped and dusted, gently lift ( to minimize breakage), and put in a colander.
 Shake out the extra flour gently.
 We can now fill the Puttu moulds with this.